liman.io

 Tackling AttributeGraph precondition failure: setting value during update using Realm in SwiftUI

-On October 28, a user of gitlapp reported the AttributeGraph precondition failure: setting value during update error because it consistently crashed gitlapp for them after updating to the beta version 0.49.3.
+On October 28, a user of catalyst reported the AttributeGraph precondition failure: setting value during update error because it consistently crashed catalyst for them after updating to the beta version 0.49.3.
 Oddly enough, these crashes did not happen for them on version 0.46.8 which they upgraded from.
 So, I started my journey investigating this issue from the bug report.

 Making the connection